JetBrains/Grammar-Kit/README.md

 4. Mix-in resolve and other non-trivial functionality to PSI
 5. Tune the grammar, regenerate code, repeat if needed.

-You've just build a custom language plugin (approx. 1 day)
+You've just build a custom language plugin (approx. 1 day).

+See [HOWTO](https://github.com/JetBrains/Grammar-Kit/blob/master/HOWTO.md) page for different tips and tricks.

 Recent changes
 --------------